techmatlock/c0524-code-solutions/react-multiple-components/react-multiple-components-notes.md

 - What are the phases in the React design process?

+Start from UI mockup, determine UI state, and determine the events (actions) that need to modify state.

 - How does data flow in React?

+By passing down data from parent to a child via props.

 - How can children components modify state in their parents?

+If we pass an event handler prop from parent to child, child can call the event handler and update state in their parents.

 ## Notes